The Land of Rape and Honey: Legacy

 The album was certified gold by the RIAA in January 1996 and was re-issued by Wounded Bird Records in 2007.

 Tom Moon wrote in 1,000 Recordings to Hear Before You Die that the album "became the blueprint for all of what was tagged as 'industrial' dance music".
-Fear Factory, Linkin Park, Slipknot and Nine Inch Nails have cited this album as a major influence.
+Fear Factory, Linkin Park, Slipknot, System of a Down, and Nine Inch Nails have cited this album as a major influence.
 Jason Heller of The A.V.
 Club said the album "straddles a huge shift in industrial" and includes influences from most industrial music offshoots at the time.
 Heller suggested it to pop culture enthusiasts who want an accessible entry-point for industrial music.
 Jourgensen has cited The Land of Rape and Honey as his favorite Ministry album, likening it to a learning experience that changes one's life.
 However, Jourgensen said that "Stigmata" is his least favorite song in the Ministry catalogue for its simplistic songwriting despite its popularity.
 The track is featured in Richard Stanley's 1990 science fiction thriller Hardware, although the band shown performing the track is Gwar.
 Marilyn Manson performed a cover on the soundtrack of the film Atomic Blonde.